diharaw/dw-sample-framework/README.md

 [![License: MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)](https://opensource.org/licenses/MIT)

 ## What is it?
-A simple C++ framework for implementing graphics technique samples.
+A simple C++ framework for implementing graphics technique samples using OpenGL.

 ## Features
 * Cross-platform
+* Wrapper classes for common OpenGL objects (Textures, Shaders, Buffers, etc)
 * Mesh loading
 * Texture loading
 * Input
 * Debug drawing
 * ImGui integration
 * Camera class
-* Configuration via JSON
-* [Terminus-GFX](https://github.com/diharaw/Terminus-GFX) for graphics API abstraction

-### Note
-Using Terminus-GFX is **completely** optional.
-You can use raw OpenGL or any other graphics API instead.

 ## What it looks like
 Creating a project using dwSampleFramework is as easy as inheriting from the dw::Application class and overriding the methods you need.